 Thinking about high heat cooking?
-Choosing the right oil for your food is important not just for the taste of it, but also for its effects, positive or negative, on health
+Choosing the right cooking oil for your food is important not just for the taste of it, but also for its effects, positive or negative, on health

-Before picking the right kind of oil for your food, it is essential to know the basics of each of them.
-It is essential not only to know which oil is healthy, but also which one stays healthy even after cooking.
+Before picking the right kind of cooking oil for your food, it is essential to know the basics of each of them.
+It is essential not only to know which cooking oil is healthy, but also which one stays healthy even after cooking.

 At higher temperatures required for cooking some of the oils might become unstable and turn rancid, leading to negative impact on the health.
 The worse thing for the oil would be for it to undergo oxidation while cooking.
 They would react with the available oxygen and form free radicals.
 Now, if you do not know what those radicals can do to you let me tell you so in a simple phrase—they are REAL %&%^# for your health.

 The next question is how to determine whether the oil is going to undergo oxidation or go rancid, and at what temperatures.
-The factor that determines so is the measure of saturation of the fatty acids in the oil.
+The factor that determines so is the measure of saturation of the fatty acids in the cooking oil.

 Before we proceed further, I must tell you what exactly saturation is.
 If you’re a little acquainted with your chemistry books you must know about chemical bonds.
 Fatty acids containing single bonds are called saturated fats; the ones with one double bond are called as monounsaturated fats, while those with two or more double bonds are called polyunsaturated fats.
 These double bonds are responsible for heat sensitivity, making them oxidize at higher temperatures.